f-23/react-native-passkey/README.md

 // There are plenty of libraries which can be used for this (e.g. fido2-lib)

 try {
-  // Call the `register` method with the retrieved request in JSON format
+  // Call the `create` method with the retrieved request in JSON format
-  // A native overlay will be displayed const result: PasskeyRegistrationResult = await Passkey.register(requestJson);
+  // A native overlay will be displayed const result: PasskeyRegistrationResult = await Passkey.create(requestJson);

-  // The `register` method returns a FIDO2 attestation result
+  // The `create` method returns a FIDO2 attestation result
   // Pass it to your server for verification
 } catch (error) {
   // Handle Error...